duarteoctavio/nonparametrical_tests_noir/README.md

-# Noir Verifiers for Non Parametrical Tests
+# Making scientifical research better: Noir Verifiers for Non Parametrical Tests

 ## Why is this useful